 Developed and maintained by its external provider, the solution in place is hosted in on-premises mode on nearly 400 servers via virtual machines (VMs), Oracle databases and NAS (Network Attached Storage) and SAN (Storage Area Network) arrays, all split between two data centers.
 This solution is secured by an IT Disaster Recovery Plan (IT DRP) because of the sensitivity of the data and the money allocated.

 The customer wanted to migrate to the cloud at the urging of the French State, which has stated its eagerness to move into the cloud.
-The consulting mission carried out by Orange Business Services was split into three steps.
+The consulting mission carried out by Orange Business was split into three steps.

 Step 1 – Opportunity analysis